seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 it is one of exactly two places `DAY_RANGE_ABNORMAL = 1.39` exists and gate step 12 compares the two on every push (inv.
 46).

-Gate at this revision: `bench.yml`, **13 steps, 1 250 712 checks**, green on the
+Gate at this revision: `bench.yml`, **13 steps, 1 250 717 checks**, green on the
-hosted runner (run `33241068850`, head `850e263`, all 13 steps `success`).
-TZ-17
+hosted runner (run `33251833997`, head `8f45ea8`, all 13 steps `success`).
+Step 13
-added step 13 (`analyst/live-gate.sh --selftest`, **35**) and moved steps 1–12 by
+(`analyst/live-gate.sh --selftest`) arrived with TZ-17 at **35** and reads **40** after
-exactly zero — a change that writes no production file and moves a production counter is a defect, so the zero is the required result rather than a pleasant one.
+TZ-18 added two freshness cases; steps 1–12 have not moved through either change, which for changes writing no production file is the required result rather than a pleasant one.
+Step 13's counter is assertions and not cases — three per failing case (exit code · empty stdout · exactly one stderr line) and two per passing case — so 12 × 3 + 2 × 2 = 40 and the +5 is attributable without inspecting the script.
 The number is a sum of per-comparison counters (inv.
 43), never an estimate, and every delta between revisions is attributed term by term.
 TZ-15 moved exactly one step:
 12 (`exhaustion_bench.js`) 220 534 → 220 598, **+64**, one new section `caption`